httpwg/wg-materials/ietf99/minutes.md

 mnot: some will req discussion, manageable set

-mt: the 723* effort was hard unglamorous but quite useful impt work, concerned that such a maintenace effort would sap cycles from the new work
+mt: the 723* effort was hard unglamorous but quite useful important work, concerned that such a maintenance effort would sap cycles from the new work

-mnot: there is work in browsers, eg fetch(), where they have questions/input and we cant ignore that
+mnot: there is work in browsers, eg fetch(), where they have questions/input and we can't ignore that

 pm: [ agrees ]